townie/fredrikaverpil.github.io/_posts/2016-08-17-compiling-pyside2.md

 ### Ubuntu 16.04 Linux

-I suggest you run a Docker container to build PySide2.
-This could be done by doing something like this:
+In case you wish to build PySide2 in a Docker container, you can start by doing something like this:

 ```bash
 # Map the current folder to the container's /pyside, so you can transfer built